Kaal (2005 film)

 The story focuses on a wildlife expert, his wife, and a group of friends who battle against a mysterious entity in the fictional Orbit National Park (alluding to the world-famous Jim Corbett National Park, Nainital, Uttarakhand) for their lives while being helped by a mysterious tour guide.
-The film sends out the message on protecting the precious wildlife of India.
+The film conveys a message on protecting the wildlife of India.

 Plot

-Two British nationals are killed by a ferocious tiger in Corbett National Park in India.
+Two British nationals are killed by a ferocious tiger in Orbit National Park in India.
 This incident is followed by several other tiger attacks, and many deaths result, prompting National Geographic to send a correspondent, Krish Thapar to the national park and ascertain what really happened.
 Krish is accompanied by his wife Riya.